 **Warning – the content in this post is so effective that I encourage you to think carefully how it is used.
 I do not endorse or condone the use of these skills in malicious or deceptive ways**

-I’m not quite sure how I came across Robin Dreeke’s It’s Not All About Me but I’m glad I did.
+I'm not quite sure how I came across Robin Dreeke‘s It's Not All About Me: Ten Techniques for Building Quick Rapport With Anyone but I'm glad I did.

 Robin is the lead instructor at the FBI’s Counterintelligence Training Center in all behavioral and interpersonal skills training.

 And he wrote an awesome book on how to master the skills of communication.